anedyaio/anedya-example-esp32/Arduino-IDE/OTA/http/README.md

 ## Dependencies

 ### HttpsOTAUpdate
 The HttpsOTAUpdate.h library simplifies the process of updating firmware over-the-air using secure HTTPS connections.
 This library ensures that your firmware updates are delivered securely over the internet, allowing for easy and safe updates of your device.
+**Note:** Make sure you have provided esp32 board url`https://dl.espressif.com/dl/package_esp32_index.json` in the preferences/additional boards manager URL's of your IDE.

 ### ArduinoJson